 These natural homemade dog shampoo bars feature neem oil, which is especially helpful at repelling fleas and treating a variety of skin complaints.
 Since neem has a fairly strong aroma, I also included some lavender essential oil to help mellow the scent and to add a calming note to bath times.
 After washing your dog […]...read the full article.

-While my Natural Soapmaking Ebook Collection continues to be a best seller, I’ve also received a lot of requests from readers wanting to purchase individual items from the set.
+While my Handmade Natural Soaps Ebook Collection continues to be a best seller, I’ve also received a lot of requests from readers wanting to purchase individual items from the set.
 This weekend, I dug into my online shopping cart system, made some tweaks and changes, and finally made that happen!
-If you’ve ever wanted to just […]...read the full article.
+If you’ve ever wanted to […]...read the full article.

 Learn how to adjust for and add lanolin to soap recipes, plus guidelines for using it.
 Kimberly asked a great question the other day, about how to include lanolin in a soap recipe she’d recently made.
 She also wanted to try including it in my Dandelion Scrub Bar recipe, but wasn’t sure what changes to […]...read the full article.